Hanoverian Moor Geest

 The Hanoverian Moor Geest (Hannoversche Moorgeest) is a gently rolling landscape between Hanover and Nienburg in the German state of Lower Saxony covering an area of around 800 km².
 It belongs to the raised bog regions of northwest Germany, which cover the geest terrain formed during the ice age and which stretch from the Netherlands to the eastern border of Lower Saxony.
 The geest tract on the Hanoverian Moor Geest consists of a ground moraine plateau with a height of 50–85 m above sea level that is dominated by bog.
 Its natural boundaries are the Aller glacial valley to the north and the Burgdorf-Peine Geest to the east.

 This geest terrain, with its small villages, has a distinctly rural character.
 The exception is the town of Neustadt am Rübenberge.
-Within the region's borders lies the Steinhuder Meer, a lake 30 km2 in area, in a shallow basin.
+Within the region's borders lies Lake Steinhude, a lake 30 km2 in area, in a shallow basin.
 Originally this inland water was three times the size as can be seen from its boggy fringes to the west and southwest.